maboroshin/translation/TranslationPlatform.md

 > Terms of Service 6.5.
 The User agrees to use of own name and e-mail as authorship in the VCS commits.
 The User understands that this grant is non revocable due to nature of the VCS.<br>
 > Privacy Policy 2.
 Name and e-mail address : These are used to identify you in the VCS commits.

 The user agrees to be used.
 However, There is no mention of the fact that anyone can view the personal information of VCS commits.
 This does not end with disclosure to the VCS system.
 It will be disclosed to all persons who have access to the public VCS.

-Below #6508 is concerned about the possibility of illegality.
+In #3105 below, the right to restrictions in the GDPR is not recognized.
+I am surprised.
+In #6508 below, pappasadrian (user) is concerned about illegality.

-* Make user's email addresses private by default (2019): https://github.com/WeblateOrg/weblate/issues/3105
+* #3105: Make user's email addresses private by default (2019): https://github.com/WeblateOrg/weblate/issues/3105
-* Allow personal email addresses to be ommitted in commits (Development in progress in 2021 - 2022) : https://github.com/WeblateOrg/weblate/issues/6508
+* #6508: Allow personal email addresses to be ommitted in commits (Development in progress in 2021 - 2022) : https://github.com/WeblateOrg/weblate/issues/6508

 ## Access control
 It concerns the developer stopping vandalism.
 They also have a reviewer system.
 Reviewers can approve translation suggestions.

 - Wordpress.org Japan has a well-developed reviewer system.
 Translation guidelines are also available.
 Low quality translations will not be approved.
 - Transifex: Generaly, The administrator approves participation.
 This system itself is an access control.
-- Crowdin [User Management](https://support.crowdin.com/enterprise/user-management/) : In some projects, developers approve each suggestions.
-I do not experience a problem on Crowdin.
+- [Crowdin Features](https://support.crowdin.com/features/), [User Management](https://support.crowdin.com/enterprise/user-management/) : In some projects, developers approve each suggestions.
+I doesn't experience a problem on Crowdin.
 So I don't know much about it.
 - Weblate [Access control](https://docs.weblate.org/en/latest/admin/access.html#access-control) : Anyone can rewrite it freely.
 Access control is not possible with the libre plan, which allows open source software projects to use it for free.
 [Turning on reviews](https://docs.weblate.org/en/latest/workflows.html#turning-on-reviews) : Not available for free projects.

-An issue was created in 2015, but managing participants is a paid feature.
+An issue was created in 2015, but The management of participants mentioned above remains a paid feature.

 * Authorized translators (2015) : https://github.com/WeblateOrg/weblate/issues/779